 Language shapes how humans think and act.
 Words can be subtle manipulators; metaphors can change the outcome of elections.
 The power exerted by the languages of media and politics is evident in the propaganda in countries ruled by dictators, but also in how it influences the idiom of everyday life.
 At a time when lies are labeled “alternative facts” and people dismiss reporting that contradict their worldviews as “fake news,” the exhibition surveys the representation and use of letters, words, and phrases in works in the museum’s collections dating from between the early nineteenth century and the present.
 The artists engage with language in a variety of ways, with approaches ranging from critical and formal to poetic and playful.

-Curator: Antonia Lotz, Generali Foundation Collection Curator, with Marijana Schneider, Curatorial Assistant
+Curators: Antonia Lotz, Generali Foundation Collection Curator, with Marijana Schneider, Curatorial Assistant

 Presented by Generali Foundation